 3.5.12.3.27 Before leaving the aircraft.
-A checklist of settings of all controls, control locks, and safety devices for securing the aircraft shall be provided for pilots and crew.
+A checklist of settings of all controls, control locks, and safety devices for securing the aircraft shall be provided for pilots and crew, air vehicle operator, payload operator, external operator, and ground-crew personnel.
 A statement similar to the following shall be included: